IntelPython/bearysta/doc/RUNNER.md

 - `env_name`: the name given in the environment configuration.
 - `hostname`: the name of the machine, as given by `platform.node()`
+- `outprefix`: path and name of the the command's output capture file

 ### Config overrides
 A user can override any aspect of benchmark configurations without directly editing any, by simply creating override configurations inside the `overrides/` directory, ending in `.yaml`.
 For example, the following could work to disable sequential mode for scikit-learn python benchmarks, and restrict the kmeans size to the given one: